Undergraduate Program

 2. The applicant must have passed a recognized test/examination to determine whether he/she possesses academic ability equivalent or superior to that obtained from a 12-year curriculum in a foreign country’s education system and will be at least 18 years old by September 30.
 Applicants who fall under eligibility category 2 must submit scores from one of the standardized or national examinations.

-Pay Application Fee via the online admission system using PayPal, Flywire or Domestic Bank Transfer.
+Finally, please pay the application fee via the online admission system using PayPal, Flywire or Domestic Bank Transfer (only inside Japan).

 Postal Address: